PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 For more information visit the :ref:`Content tracking<jtc-api-content-tracking>` section of the JavaScript Tracking Client API documentation.

-**But how JS tracker will know what blocks you would like to track?**
+**But how JS Tracking Client will know what blocks you would like to track?**
 There are two ways of marking the blocks, you should either use a ``piwikTrackContent`` CSS class or a special html attribute ``data-track-content`` on them.
 Same technique is used for pointing out the content piece (``piwikContentPiece`` CSS class or ``data-content-piece`` attribute) and the content target (``piwikContentTarget`` CSS class or ``data-content-target`` attribute).

-Although JS Tracker has the ability of auto-detection for name, piece and target metrics, we still recommend providing those values manually as was described in the previous paragraph.
-If you don't then JS Tracked will try to fill them as follows:
+Although JS Tracking Client has the ability of auto-detection for name, piece and target metrics, we still recommend providing those values manually as was described in the previous paragraph.
+If you don't then JS Tracking Client will try to fill them as follows:

 * it will read block ``title`` attribute as for the Content name
 * it will read piece from the ``src`` attribute of an image